sidorares/json-bigint/README.md

 ```

+#### options.forceBig, boolean, default false
+Specifies if all numbers should be stored as BigNumber.

+Note that this is a dangerous behavior as it breaks the default functionality of being able to convert back-and-forth without data type changes (as this will convert all Numbers to be-and-stay BigNumbers).

+#### options.BigNumber, function, default BigInteger
+Specifies a function which is used to convert strings to big numbers.

+Note that this is a dangerous behavior as it is applied only to **parsing**,
+not to **stringifying**.
+If you want to stringify your objects back, you must provide them with `.toJSON()` method.

+#### options.noNew, boolean, default false
+Toggles whether a function, which is used to convert strings to big numbers,
+should be called with `new`.
+It is needed for native `BigInt`s support since `BigInt()` function cannot be called with `new`.

 ### Links:
 - [RFC4627: The application/json Media Type for JavaScript Object Notation (JSON)](http://www.ietf.org/rfc/rfc4627.txt)
 - [Re: \[Json\] Limitations on number size?](http://www.ietf.org/mail-archive/web/json/current/msg00297.html)